fibo/fibo.github.io/README.md

 The domain for this site is **g14n.info** registered on [namecheap](https://www.namecheap.com);
 thanks to [CloudFlare](https://www.cloudflare.com/) it is a naked domain and has SSL: both *http* and *https* schemes are available.
+However, the default scheme I prefer when linking my site and articles is *http*.

 ## Debug